jgaffuri/OriMap/docs/howtoactlidar/README.md

 ## Download the LIDAR data

 - Search for "LIDAR" on [Luxembourg open data portel](https://data.public.lu/fr/).
 You should find [this page](https://data.public.lu/en/datasets/lidar-2019-releve-3d-du-territoire-luxembourgeois/).
-Yes: it is in French...
+Yes: it is in French... but no need for strong French grammar knowledge here.

 (describe)